tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 If you are using the channel mode, you can call the `DeleteLVBChannel` API and pass in IDs of live streaming channels to delete them in batches.

 > !
 Channel mode is a legacy mode which is no longer updated or maintained.

 [](id:que13)
  ### What is the usage of the API for enabling/disabling push?
 This API is used to disable a stream when porn detection is performed.
-For example, if a live stream is detected to contain pornographic or terroristic contents, you can interrupt or disable this stream at any time.
+For example, if a live stream is detected to contain pornographic or terroristic content, you can interrupt or disable this stream at any time.

 [](id:que14)